 According to the Savannah Morning News, Mr. Strong was riding a motorcycle northbound on Martin Luther King, Jr. Boulevard when a southbound driver, attempting to turn left onto West Broughton Street, pulled into his path.
 Mr. Strong was transported to Memorial Hospital with injuries.

 The driver of the other vehicle is allegedly facing charges in connection with the accident, including driving under the influence, failure to yield while turning left and serious injury by motor vehicle.

 Our Legal Take

-The Murray Law Firm has extensive experience in protecting families of catastrophic motorcycle accidents, such as this, and we offer our legal expertise, if needed.
-Anyone seeking further information is encouraged to contact us toll free at 912.385.9690.
+The Murray Law Firm has extensive experience in protecting victims of motorcycle accidents and we offer our legal expertise, if needed.
+Anyone seeking further information or legal representation is encouraged to contact us at 912.385.9690.
 Consultations are free and confidential.